andrenth/release/README.md

 programs or scripts in languages other than OCaml, which can't use Release (see the `control` argument described above).

-Every Release IPC message consists of a 1-byte field containing the length of the payload portion of the message and a payload field of variable length.
+Every Release IPC message consists of a 4-byte field containing the length of the payload portion of the message and a payload field of variable length.
-Thus, a message containing the payload string "hello" will have the length byte set to `5` (the length of the string) and the payload field will be the string itself.
+Thus, a message containing the payload string "hello" will have the length field set to `5` (the length of the string) and the payload field will be the string itself.